The set of solutions of random XORSAT formulae: Proof of Lemma 3.11 : Peelability implies a sparse basis

 Recall that $n_1(G)$ denotes the number of variable nodes of degree $1$ in $G$, and $n_{2+}(G)$ denotes the number of variable nodes of degree $2$ or more in $G$.
 Let

 In the lemma below, we slightly modify the peeling process, choosing to retain all variable nodes $V$ in the residual graph (check nodes are eliminated as usual).
-With a slight abuse of notation, we keep denoting by $J_t$ the residual graph, although this is obtained from $J_t$ by adding a certain number of isolated variable nodes. \begin{lemma} Consider a graph $G$ drawn uniformly at random from $\C(n,R,m)$.
-For any $t\in\mathbb{N}$, consider synchronous peeling for $t$ rounds on $G$, resulting in the residual graph $J_t$.
-Suppose that for some $(\tR, \tm,\tn_1, \tn_2)$, we have $J_t \in \C(n,\tR,\tm;\tn_1,\tn_2)$ with positive probability.
-Then, conditioned on $J_t \in \C(n,\tR,\tm;\tn_1,\tn_2)$, the residual graph $J_t$ is uniformly random within $\C(n,\tR,\tm;\tn_1,\tn_2)$. \end{lemma}
+With a slight abuse of notation, we keep denoting by $J_t$ the residual graph, although this is obtained from $J_t$ by adding a certain number of isolated variable nodes.